aditeyabaral/maple-v2/README.md

                         Device to use
 ```

-PLUM can use 2 methods to select tokens from a passage:
+MAPLEv2 can use 2 methods to select tokens from a passage:

 - **MAPLE-style token classification**: The MAPLE-style token classification is the same as the one used in MAPLE.
 You
   can